University’s $7.5 mil collaborative grant will fast track students into grad degrees, careers

 The award is a cooperative grant with Loma Linda University toward streamlining students’ graduate degree and career opportunities.
 It arrives from the U.S. Department of Education through the Promoting Postbaccalaureate Opportunities for Hispanic Americans (PPOHA) program which falls under Title V, a federal program that supports institutions with majority Hispanic and low-income student populations.
 La Sierra and Loma Linda universities are eligible for Title V funding as federally designated Hispanic-Service Institutions, or HSIs.

 La Sierra University is the lead institution for the PPOHA grant, named Pathway Adelante.
-Grant goals include offering additional rigorous research experiences for students, creating centers at each campus designed to provide advising and workspace needs of graduate students, increase enrollment in La Sierra’s graduate programs and to help students complete graduate degrees in a timely manner toward reducing financial impact.
+Grant goals include offering additional rigorous research experiences for students, creating centers at each campus designed to meet advising and workspace needs of graduate students, to increase enrollment in La Sierra’s graduate programs and to help students complete graduate degrees in a timely manner toward reducing financial impact.

 The grant award will help expand La Sierra’s existing Health Sciences Pathway Partnership with LLU.
 In a grant award abstract the universities state, “We share a commitment to improving the outcomes and experiences of our students and understand our capacity to achieve our goals increases through collaboration.
 Our proposal leverages our individual institutional strengths.”